0x9973/CS435HW6/README.md

 JavaScript homework

 # Setup
-1. use pip to install BeautifulSoup and requests.
+1. Use pip3 to install BeautifulSoup.\
 `pip3 install BeautifulSoup`
+2. Use pip3 to install requests.\
 `pip3 install requests`

-2.